Dr. Kendra Coulter

 BA, The University of Western Ontario

 I engage in the scholarship of possibility, by building understanding in order to propose proactive solutions and foster progressive change.
 My work also expands the labour studies lens to include under-explored workers, issues, and ideas.
 My current focus is on multispecies labour, interspecies solidarity, and what I call animal work -- the work done with, by, and for animals.
-Trained as an anthropologist, I continue to be interested in strategies for improving retail work, eliminating poverty, and creating good jobs.
+Trained as an anthropologist, I continue to be interested in gendered and intersectional strategies for improving retail work, eliminating poverty, and creating good jobs.

 Faculty Member in the MA in Social Justice and Equity Studies